fahmigutawan/fahmigutawan/README.md

 Here are some ideas to get you started:

 - 🌱 I’m currently mastering my skills on Flutter and Jetpack Compose
-- 👯 I’m looking to collaborate on Android Developing
+- 👯 I’m looking to collaborate on Android Development
 - ⚡ Fun fact: "Android" is my middle name LOL. just kidding hahaha